gmfrasca/ilab-on-ocp/standalone/instructlab-pipelines-with-dsp-on-rhoai-.md

 ## Steps

-Before running the training and evaluation steps we must complete the following:
+Before running the training and evaluation steps we must complete the following steps:

 1. [Prepare data and push to object store](#prepare-data-and-push-to-object-store)
 1. [Setting up Judge & Teacher model](#setting-up-judge--teacher-model)